kalgynirae/groupvpn-webui/README.md

 *   The [groupvpn-config] script

-*   A web server to run the django application in such a way that the application can run `sudo groupvpn-config`
+*   A web server to run the django application in such a way that the application can run `groupvpn-config` with correct permissions

 *   Django and the Python 2 backport of Python 3's `ipaddress` module (these can be installed easily using `pip` with the included